Sean Murphy Player Props: Braves vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres will look to Snell (0-1) in his second start of the season.
+- Martinez (0-1) pitches for the Padres to make his second start of the season.

-- His most recent appearance came on Friday against the Colorado Rockies, when the lefty went 4 1/3 innings, surrendering three earned runs while giving up six hits.
+- His last time out came on Saturday against the Colorado Rockies, when the right-hander threw seven innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.